If A Guy Who Ghosted Texts You Again, Here’s How To Handle It

-1. Take Your Time Assessing The Message
+1. Take Time To Read The Message

 2. Think About How You Feel

-3. Make Sure He Acknowledges His Actions
+3. Make Sure They Acknowledge Their Actions

-“Ask why he ghosted you,” says Anita A. Chlipala, licensed marriage and family therapist and author of First Comes Us: The Busy Couple's Guide to Lasting Love.
-“There's a high probability he's going to do it again unless he can demonstrate change in his belief system.”
+If you've decided to communicate with the person who ghosted you, you should also hold them accountable for their behavior.
+"Ask why [they] ghosted you," says Anita A. Chlipala, licensed marriage and family therapist and author of First Comes Us: The Busy Couple's Guide to Lasting Love.
+"There's a high probability [they’re] going to do it again unless [they] can demonstrate change."
+According to Chlipala, if they claim they ghosted you to save your feelings, then they need to understand that ghosting might have been really painful for you.
+Now that they’re back in your life, they need to be clear about communicating better in the future.

 5. Tread Carefully If You Decide To Move Forward

-“Don't spill your heart, sleep with him again, or bring him to your sister's wedding ...
+Even if everything seems to be going well, Masini says to hold back just a bit.
+"Don't spill your heart, sleep with [them] again, or bring [them] to your sister's wedding ...
 You want to behave according to what you know, and if this is someone who's hurt your feelings in the past, be smart this time around."